ndiing/ui2/README.md

 ## Overview

-This Material Design Framework provides a robust set of components and tools adhering to the Material Design guidelines.
-It's developed with modern web technologies, ensuring flexibility and ease of use for web developers.
+Material Design Framework offers a comprehensive set of components and tools, strictly following the Material Design guidelines.
+Developed with modern web technologies, it guarantees flexibility and ease of use for web developers.

 ## Features